Triple citrus marmalade recipe

 2.Prepare all of the ingredients based on the instructions in the ingredients list.

-3. Cook the fruit in the water on a low heat until it is soft and transparent, then add
+3. Cook the fruit in the water on a low heat until it is soft and transparent, then add the sugar.

 4. Cook, stirring, until the bubbles become glassy.